diodesign/diodesign/README.md

 ### Hey, you found me.

-By day, I'm a technical editor at [Google Cloud](http://cloud.google.com/).
-When I'm not working, this is the sort of thing that keeps me occupied:
+By day, I'm a technical editor at [Google](http://cloud.google.com/).
+By might, I work on fun things like the open-source [Diosix](https://diosix.org/) hypervisor.

-- 🔭 I'm restarting work on my open-source RISC-V bare-metal hypervisor, [diosix](https://github.com/diodesign/diosix).
-I want to bring that up on multiple pieces of hardware I have to hand.

-- 💬 Ask me about RISC-V, operating system and hypervisor design, computer security, and professional writing and editing.
-My [personal website](https://diodesign.org) has some more information about myself and links to things I do.
+[Ask me](https://diodesign.org/contact/) about RISC-V, operating system and hypervisor design, computer security, and professional writing and editing.

-- 📫 How to reach me: [Bluesky](https://bsky.app/profile/diodesign.org) or [email](mailto:chrisw@diosix.org).